Filter Results

 Verified Licensed

-Anthony J. Calabrese is a certified public accountant based in Norman, Oklahoma, with over 25 years of experience providing financial guidance to indi...
+Sarah A. Johnson is a certified public accountant based in Owasso, Oklahoma, with over a decade of experience in accounting and taxation.
+Her practice...

 Oklahoma's CPA market serves a state with strong energy, agriculture, and aerospace industries.
 The Oklahoma Accountancy Board requires 150 semester hours for licensure.
 CPAs must complete 120 hours of continuing professional education every three years, including 6 hours of ethics and minimum technical requirements.